-It will also give you some information outlining the benefits you would lose if you decide to opt out.
+It will also give you some information about the benefits you would lose if you decide to opt out.

 Read the Opting out factsheet (PDF: 162KB) for more information.

-To opt out of the NHS Pension Scheme you must complete the Application to leave the NHS Pension Scheme (SD502) form (PDF: 186KB).
+To opt out, you must complete the application to leave the NHS Pension Scheme (SD502) form (PDF: 186KB).

-Read and complete the Application for a refund of pension contributions (RF12) (PDF: 212KB).
+If you’re eligible, complete the Application for a refund of pension contributions (RF12) (PDF: 212KB).

-If you want to consider a transfer to an overseas pension scheme please complete the application form in the Overseas transfer out guide and application pack (PDF: 437KB).
+To transfer to an overseas pension scheme, complete the form in the Overseas transfer out guide and application pack (PDF: 390KB).